The multidimensional process of human development and ways to measure it:

-Fair trade is trade that attempts to be socially, economically and environmentally responsible. ie. they adopt policies that meet the livelihood of the people, respect/preserve their local culture and protect/uses environmental resources wisely.
-Fair trade cabins take responsibility for the wider impact of their business and aim at sustainable development for disadvantaged/excluded producers.
-It provides improved working conditions, employs sustainable methods of production and characterized by the absence of any “middlemen”.
+Fairtrade is trade that attempts to be socially, economically and environmentally responsible. ie. they adopt policies that meet the livelihood of the people, respect/preserve their local culture and protect/use environmental resources wisely.
+Fairtrade cabins take responsibility for the wider impact of their business and aims at sustainable development for disadvantaged/excluded producers.
+It provides improved working conditions, employs sustainable methods of production and is characterized by the absence of any “middlemen”.

-- It help farmers obtain fairer prices for their produce.
+- It helps farmers obtain fairer prices for their produce.

-- It help farmers with the needed technology to increase food production like tractors, combined harvesters.
+- It helps farmers with the needed technology to increase food production like tractors and combined harvesters.